ubc-library-rc/dataverse_utils/docs/index.md

 # Dataverse utilities

 This is a generalized set of utilities which help with managing [Dataverse](https://dataverse.org) repositories.
 This has *nothing* to do with the Microsoft product of the same name.
-Despite being written as they were required, that doesn't mean they're not useful or user-friendly.

 With these utilities you can: